 Traction retinal detachment occurs when the retina is pulled off the retinal pigment epithelium due to tractional forces.
 The most common cause of traction retinal detachment is diabetes.

 Hypertension (high blood pressure) is one of the most common causes of retinal detachment in cats.
-High blood pressure causes fluid to leak from the blood vessels behind the retina which over time causes it to separate from the underlying layer it is attached to.
-This is known as serous retinal detachment.
+High blood pressure causes fluid to leak from the blood vessels behind the retina which over time causes it to separate from the underlying layer it is attached to (serous retinal detachment).
 Hypertension may be primary or secondary (see below).

 Hyperthyroidism, usually caused by a benign tumour of the thyroid gland and is a common cause of high blood pressure in cats (see above).

 Kidney disease which can cause high blood pressure.